TiagoDeMatosDias/Docker-EMS-Server/README.md

 # Docker EMS Server

-A quick and easy way to get a TIBCO EMS Server (version 8.4) up and running inside a Docker container.
+A quick and easy way to get a TIBCO EMS Server up and running inside a Docker container.
 Great for development work!

 ## Requirements: